Life

 Most of us have experienced some sort of sexual advancements that were uninvited.
 And many of us think nothing much of it - because we're conditioned to think that it's no big deal, that it's just what happens in bars and nightclubs nowadays, and that we should just smile and get over it.

-But make no mistake - it is a big deal, it shouldn't just happen and we most definitely should not 'get over it'.These old-fashioned baby names are making a comeback in 2026
+But make no mistake - it is a big deal, it shouldn't just happen and we most definitely should not 'get over it'.‘I’m a 29-year-old woman and my income would shock my friends if it was made public’

 Life